ivaruf/hack-the-web/hacks/tek.no.md

-Tek.no (hw.no, akam.no etc) has an annoying ad-blocker blocker.
+tek.no ad blocker blocker blocker
 ========

-This is how you block their ad-blocker blocker.
+Tek.no will not let you read articles if you have an adblock application blocking their adds.
+Here is a simple solution to get around this.

-* Install ad-blcok (if not already installed)
+* Install ad-block (if not already installed)
-* Add customer filter: "static.tek.no/js/*.js"
+* Add customer filter: <code>static.tek.no/js/*.js</code>

+This will work for all their sub-sites hw.no, akam.no, amobil.no etc.